Description

 'The Sortino ratio measures the risk-adjusted return of an investment asset, portfolio, or strategy.
 It is a modification of the Sharpe ratio but penalizes only those returns falling below a user-specified target or required rate of return, while the Sharpe ratio penalizes both upside and downside volatility equally.
 Though both ratios measure an investment's risk-adjusted return, they do so in significantly different ways that will frequently lead to differing conclusions as to the true nature of the investment's return-generating efficiency.
 The Sortino ratio is used as a way to compare the risk-adjusted performance of programs with differing risk and return profiles.
 In general, risk-adjusted returns seek to normalize the risk across programs and then see which has the higher return unit per risk.'

-• Compared with the benchmark SPY (1.14) in the period of the last 5 years, the excess return divided by the downside deviation of 0.33 of 3M is smaller, thus worse.
+• Compared with the benchmark SPY (1.12) in the period of the last 5 years, the downside risk / excess return profile of 0.29 of 3M is lower, thus worse.

 Ulcer:

-• Looking at the Ulcer Index of 29 in the last 5 years of 3M, we see it is relatively larger, thus worse in comparison to the benchmark SPY (8.48 )
+• The Ulcer Index over 5 years of 3M is 29 , which is higher, thus worse compared to the benchmark SPY (8.48 ) in the same period.

 MaxDD: